Dennis The Fox: 1971-72: Mothertrucker

 By 1971 Caldirola was associating with Dave Clark – a local businessman who began serving as his de facto manager.
 Together they concocted a plan aimed at scoring Caldirola a recording contract and setting him on the path to fame and fortune.
 The first step was dropping his mouthful-of-a-birth-name, and adopting the stage-name, “Dennis The Fox.”
 Next, they corralled a bunch of top Seattle musicians including: Robbie Straube (drums) from Merrilee Rush & the Turnabouts; Toby Bowen (guitar) and Bobby Anderson (drums) from Bighorn; Fred Zeufeldt (drums) from the Viceroys, the Surprise Package, and Bighorn; Buddy Stewart (bass) from Bad Manners; and Dave Belzer from both HUGG and in an early iteration of the future superstar band, Heart.

 These and additional players all gathered into a shuttered downtown menswear shop (Kalifornia Kreations) that Clark held the lease on.
 An audio engineer named John A. Peterson set up his gear and they proceeded (late at night after general traffic noise outside died down) to cut a batch of Caldirola's songs – tunes selected to demonstrate the breadth of Caldirola's compositional skills.
 As he once told Eothen “Egon” Alapatt of the Now-Again record company: “We were trying to get a record deal so we cut all of these tapes, of various songs, in various styles, to show how versatile I could be.”

 Then in September 1972, Caldirola and Clark headed south to Hollywood and began hustling the tapes around to various record companies.
 “To our dismay,” the songwriter once recalled, “the record labels found the material ‘too versatile’ for their marketing purposes.”
-Three months passed by, the guys ran out of money, and they necessarily returned home to Seattle.
-That's when they decided to release it independently on John A. Peterson’s MusArt label – which had previously been used for releasing religious choir LPs, but now would be useful for issuing Caldirola’s album, Mothertrucker (MusArt 801).